CT-LU/self.introduction/index.md

 ## Profile
 --------------------
 15+ years of embedded systems experience.
 Skilled in software development and integration on embedded Linux and Android.
 In the past 5 years, I've been involved in machine/deep learning accelerated by heterogeneous computing, ideally with GPU (OpenCL, CUDA), FPGA, DSP.
-Nowadays, my project is unsupervised learning implemented in TensorFlow.
+Nowadays, my project is to research and develop unsupervised learning for defect inspection.

 ## Honors
 --------------------